ART101: INTRO TO WEB DESIGN

 Description

-We are living in a world where automatic website builders are ubiquitous and creating web pages from scratch may sound cumbersome.
-However, web design is one of the most important topics in visual communication design because good web design requires foundational visual design concepts, such as understanding layout, grid systems, typography, and the use of creative images.
-In addition, web design nowadays is approached by user-centric design such as user interaction design, user experience design, and user interface design.
-That is, web design is a compound of traditional and contemporary visual communication design theories.
+We live in a world where automatic website builders are ubiquitous, and creating web pages from scratch may sound challenging.
+However, web design is one of the most important topics in visual communication design because it requires foundational visual design concepts, such as understanding layout, grid systems, typography, and the use of creative images.
+Moreover, web design nowadays is informed by user-centric design, including user interaction design, user experience design, and user interface design.
+In other words, web design is a combination of traditional and contemporary visual communication design theories.

-This course is an introduction to web coding and we will learn the elements and structure of HTML and CSS.
-Web coding first gives the artist/designer access to the foundation of web design and allows them to create a place where they can express themselves.
-Later, even if we use website builders (such as Webflow or Squarespace), HTML/CSS basics here will give us the ability to further customize our website in more unique and flexible ways.
+This course is an introduction to web coding, and we will learn the elements and structure of HTML and CSS.
+Firstly, web coding gives the artist/designer access to the foundation of web design and allows them to create a place where they can express themselves.
+Later, even if we use website builders such as Webflow or Squarespace, the HTML/CSS basics we learn here will give us the ability to further customize our website in more unique and flexible ways.

 Course Objective